Navigation: Home FAQs Exemptions

 How do I transfer my senior citizen or disabled person tax ceiling?

-To transfer the tax ceiling, you must qualify for an Over-65 or Disabled Person exemption at your previous residence and complete the Tax Ceiling Transfer form.
+To transfer the tax ceiling, you must qualify for an Over-65 or Disabled Person exemption at your previous residence and complete the Request to Cancel/Port Exemptions form.
 A current Homestead Exemption application must also be completed for the new residence.
 These forms can be printed from the Forms page of our website or call Customer Service at (512) 834-9138.
 Attach current proof of age or the date your disability began.
-Acceptable proof of age includes either a copy of the front side of your driver's license or a copy of your birth certificate or any official document reflecting your date of birth.
+Acceptable proof of age includes either a copy of the front side of your Texas driver's license or Texas Identification card or a copy of your birth certificate.
 Acceptable proof of disability includes a current statement from the Social Security Administration (1-800-772-1213) showing that you are disabled and the date on which your disability began, or a current letter of verification from your physician stating that you are disabled, the date your disability began, and you are unable to engage in any substantial gainful work for a period which has lasted or can be expected to last for a continuous period of one year or more.
+You can also use the Physician's Statement available on the Forms page of our website.

 Once the form has been processed, a certificate will be sent to the appropriate tax office for processing.
 If the tax rate has not been set for the current tax year, it will delay the processing of your transfer request.
 If the tax rate has been set, please allow 30-60 days for processing.